sphinx-doc/sphinx/Doc-3k/library/stdtypes.rst

    For 8-bit strings, this method is locale-dependent.

+.. method:: str.isidentifier()

+   Return true if the string is a valid identifier according to the language definition.

+   ..
+XXX link to the definition?

 .. method:: str.islower()

    Return true if all cased characters in the string are lowercase and there is at